Kansas Water Quality at a Glance

 Kansas residents can access water quality information through several resources:

-KDHE Database: Visit the Kansas Department of Health and Environment’s online database to access testing results and compliance information for your local water system
+KDHE Database: Visit the Kansas Department of Health and Environment’s online database for testing results and compliance information for your local water system, including PFAS monitoring data as it becomes publicly available from 2027

-Private Well Testing: For the 150,000+ Kansans using private wells, contact local health departments or Kansas State University extension offices for testing guidance
+Private Well Testing: For the 150,000–175,000 Kansans using private wells, contact local health departments or Kansas State University extension offices for testing guidance — nitrate testing is particularly urgent in south-central Kansas

 Contaminants of Concern